 - act in a professional and ethical manner

 - protect consumers' interests and promote confidence in the Victorian Energy Upgrades program

 - meet high standards of conduct in their dealings with consumers

 - comply with:

 - the Act

 - the VEET Regulations

 - the Victorian Energy Upgrades Specifications

 - the code

 - the Australian Consumer Law (Victoria).

-Though many of the obligations described in this guideline are not new, they define a minimum standard of service energy consumers can expect when engaging with the Victorian Energy Upgrades program.
+Together, these obligations define a minimum standard of service energy consumers can expect when engaging with the Victorian Energy Upgrades program.